 Why did I translate that "You are of your own selves observing..."?
-This is another one that blew me right away!
-In the Greek there is a special form of voice called the middle voice.
-Let me tell you what that means and I'll try and explain it so you can understand it.
-Middle voice means you are the subject and you are the recipient of your action.
-You receive your action.
+This is the other one that I hit the ceiling when I came to this-this just blew me right away!
+In the Greek there is a special form called the middle voice.
+Let me tell you what that means and then I'll try and explain it so you can understand it.
+'Middle voice' means you are the subject and you are the recipient of your action you receive your action.
 It's all contained in one form of the verb.

-Let me use a couple of English examples: Standard simple sentence in English: I (subject) see (verb) the car (object).
+Let me use a couple of English examples here: I [subject] see [verb] the car [object].
 Your action of seeing the car.
-How could we express something similar in English where then you receive that action.
-Best you could do is this: you stand in front of a mirror and you say, 'I see myself.'
+How could we express something similar where you received that action?
+Stand in front of a mirror and say: 'I see myself.'
 You are doing the action and you are receiving the benefit of seeing yourself.

-In this, this means, v 10: "You are of your own selves... [you're the subject and the recipient of the action] ...observing days, and months, and times and years."
+This means, v 10: "You are of your own selves... [you're the subject and the recipient of the action] ...observing days, and months, and times and years."

 In other words, they're not doing it to God.
-They are not doing it from the Scriptures to God, they are observing it on their own initiative.
-Notice what they are observing: "...days, and months, and times and years."
+They are not doing it from the Scripture to God.
+They are observing it on their own initiative and notice what they are observing: days, months, times and years.

 - Did the Apostle Paul know how to write 'Sabbath'?
-Yes! - Did the Apostle Paul know how to write 'moon'?
-Yes! - Did the Apostle Paul know how to write 'Holy Day'?
 Yes!

+- Did he know how to write 'new moon'?
+Yes!

+- Did he know how to write 'Holy Day'?
+Yes!

-Colossians 2:16[transcriber's correction]: "Therefore, do not allow anyone to judge you in eating or in drinking, or with regard to a festival, or new moon, or the Sabbaths."
+Colossians[transcriber's correction]2:16: "Therefore, do not allow anyone to judge you in eating or in drinking, or with regard to a Festival, or new moon, or the Sabbaths."

-- If he were talking about the Sabbath, would he not have said Sabbath instead of days? - If he were talking about the New Moon, would he not have said New Moon rather than months? - If he were talking about Holy Days, would he not have said Holy Days instead of times? - Yes!
+• If he were talking about the Sabbath, would he not have said Sabbath instead of days?

+- If he were talking about the new moon, would he not have said new moon rather than months? - If he were talking about Holy Days, would he not have said Holy Days instead of times?

+Yes!

+Now, let's look at this again.
 What were they doing?
 They were going back to something they had been doing before!
-They were 'returning again.'

-'...days, and months, and times and years' has nothing to do with Sabbath and Holy Days-period!
-All of the Protestant theologians say that it does, and it doesn't!
-What you're really dealing with is this: something that many of the theologians always do; they go to a verse to prove their position, but it proves the opposite!
+They were returning again.
+Days and months and times and years has nothing, nothing, nothing to do with Sabbath and Holy Days-period!
+All of the Protestant theologians say that it does-and it doesn't!
+What you're really dealing with is this: You're dealing with something that many of the theologians always do.
+They go to a verse to prove their position, but it proves the opposite!
 That's what we're dealing with here.
-They were doing it for themselves!
+They were doing it for themselves.

-How many have seen the calendar presentation of the Therapute and the Essenes?
+Have you have seen the calendar presentation of the Theraputes and the Essenes?
 The Essenes were a Jewish sect.
-They were pagan sunworshippers.
+They were pagan sunworshipers.
 They were Levites.
-They believed in circumcision.
-They believed in keeping law and works of law.
-But on their calendar-which was a 364-day calendar-their Sabbath was on a Wednesday.
+They believed in circumcision; they believed in keeping law and works of law.
+But, on their calendar-which was a 364 day calendar-their Sabbath was on a Wednesday.

 - Is that a day?
+Yes! - Is Sunday a day?
 Yes!

-- Is Sunday a day?
-Yes!

-- So is Monday, Tuesday, Wednesday, Thursday and Friday.

-- Sabbath is God's day!

-The Sabbath, the seventh day, which God-by creation-made for us to observe and fellowship with Him.
+So is Monday and Tuesday and Wednesday and Thursday and Friday!
+The Sabbath is GOD'S day, the Sabbath, the seventh day!
+Which God, by creation, made for us to observe and fellowship with Him on the Sabbath.